Review of Doctor Who ‘Day of the Daleks’ (Series 9)

 For more information about the ‘Doctor Who’ DVDs visit: www.bbcshop.com

-DVD & image credit: BBCTagged in: dalek, doctor who, Jon Pertwee
+DVD & image credit: BBCTagged in: dalek, doctor who, Doctor Who 50th anniversary, Jon Pertwee

 Latest from Independent journalists on Twitter